You don't have to take a loss

 Filing a diminished value claim can be more complex than collecting for the property damage portion of the claim.
 This is because the burden of proof in a diminished value claim is generally your responsibility.

-If you are the at-fault driver, you will not be able to file a diminished value claim in Oklahoma.
+If you are the at-fault driver, you cannot file a diminished value claim in Oklahoma.
 If the other driver is at fault, Oklahoma does entitle you to diminished value from their auto insurer.

 The first step is to prove your vehicle’s value.
-If you attempt to prove your claim on your own or use a dealer’s opinion, then your claim will likely be denied.
-This is because you and the dealer have a potentially vested financial interest in the claim.
+You and the dealer have a potentially vested financial interest in the claim.
+If you attempt to prove your claim on your own or use a dealer’s opinion, your claim will likely be denied.

-You will need to document the car’s value from an established reputable source, such as Kelley Blue Book or NADA.
-Other common documents that are required in the claim process can include photos at the accident scene and documentation of the repairs made to the car following the accident.
+You must document the car’s value from an established reputable source, such as Kelley Blue Book or NADA.
+Other common documents required in the claim process include photos at the accident scene and documentation of the repairs made to the car following the accident.
 A police report is always helpful in overcoming any disputes of liability.

-When filing the claim with the insurance company, make sure you satisfy all of the conditions for the claim, ensuring you have the best chance of receiving compensation for your loss.
+When filing the claim with the insurance company, ensure you satisfy all of the conditions for the claim and have the best chance of receiving compensation for your loss.

 It is important to note that state regulations also affect how diminished value claims are handled.
 Since every state has different statutes regarding insurance, researching state laws will better help you understand your rights regarding the diminished value of your vehicle.